SantoriniDave.com

 Best Things to Do in June

-June is one of the easiest months for planning a Santorini itinerary because almost everything is open, weather is reliable, and the days are long.
+June is one of the easiest months for planning because almost everything is open, the days are long, and the weather is dependable.

-• Visit the Wineries: June is a great month for Santorini wineries.
-The vines are green, terraces are beautiful, and sunset tastings are in high demand.
+• Visit the Wineries: June is excellent for Santorini wineries.
+The vines are green, terraces are busy, and sunset tastings are in demand.
+Book a tour if you want to drink properly without driving.

 • Hike from Fira to Oia: The Fira-Oia hike is spectacular in June, but start early.
-There is little shade and the final stretch into Oia can be very hot by late morning.
+There is very little shade and the final stretch into Oia can feel brutally hot by late morning.

-• Plan Beach Time: Kamari, Perissa, and Perivolos are best for easy beach days with sunbeds, restaurants, and swimming.
+• Go to the Beach: Kamari, Perissa, and Perivolos are the easiest beaches for swimming, sunbeds, restaurants, and families.
+The sand gets hot, so bring sandals or water shoes.
 See my guide to the best beaches in Santorini.

-• Explore Villages Early or Late: Oia, Fira, Firostefani, Imerovigli, Pyrgos, and Megalochori are best in the morning or late afternoon, not in the middle of the day.
+• Explore Villages Early or Late: Oia, Fira, Firostefani, Imerovigli, Pyrgos, and Megalochori are best before 10 AM or in the late afternoon.
+Midday is for pools, beaches, lunch, or a shaded terrace.

-• Visit Ancient Akrotiri: Ancient Akrotiri is one of the best cultural sights on the island and works well on a hot day because the archaeological site is covered.
+• Visit Ancient Akrotiri: Ancient Akrotiri is one of the island’s best sights and a good hot-day activity because the site is covered.

 • Use Fira for Nightlife: June is when Santorini nightlife starts to feel properly summery.
-Fira is the main hub for bars and clubs.
+Fira is the main hub for bars, clubs, and late dinners.

 Kamari Beach on an early morning in June.